Neoteroi/BlackSheep-Docs/docs/settings.md

 topics, this page describes other settings that can be used in BlackSheep.
 This page describes:

-- [X] features to describe the environment of a BlackSheep web applications.
+- [X] features to describe the environment of a BlackSheep web application.
 - [X] features to control JSON serialization and deserialization

 ## Environmental variables